 Set up automatic updates where possible to ensure that you don’t miss important security patches.
 Keeping your software updated is a fundamental practice in safeguarding your business from evolving cyber threats.

 Educating your employees is a vital component of any cybersecurity strategy.
-Even the most advanced security measures can be compromised by human error.
+Even the most advanced security measures, such as back to base monitoring alarms, can be compromised by human error.

 Offer ongoing cybersecurity training for your staff.
 Focus on topics such as recognizing phishing emails, safe internet practices, and secure password management.
 Encourage employees to report any suspicious activities and to follow established security protocols.
 Regular training ensures that your team remains vigilant and informed about the latest cyber threats.